Azure/azure-api-style-guide/docs/azure-ruleset.md

 This requires removing the old API version when a new version is defined, which is disallowed by the breaking changes policy.

+### az-boolean-names-convention / az-boolean-param-names-convention

+Do not use "is" prefix in names of boolean values.

 ### az-consistent-response-body

 For a path with a "create" operation (put or patch that returns 201), the 200 response of